ioBroker/ioBroker.vis/src/README.md

 ### User groups
 - [ ] Add icons and colors
 - [ ] Check if view or widget is visible for user
+- [ ] todo: implement autodetect of attributes

 ### New widget set - material like
 - Add widgets from material adapter